Taylor Swift Is Now Allowed to Perform Her Old Music at the 2019 AMAs Amid Battle

 by Jess Cohen | Mon., Nov.
 18, 2019 11:43 AM

-Taylor Swift will be able to sing her old music catalog at the 2019 American Music Awards this Sunday!
+Taylor Swift will be able to sing her old music catalog at the 2019 American Music Awards this Sunday, or so it seems.

-Following major bad blood with Scooter Braun and Big Machine Records' Scott Borchetta last week, it seems as though a deal has been made to allow T.Swift to sing her own music.
+Following major bad blood with Scooter Braun and Big Machine Records' Scott Borchetta last week, Big Machine Label Group released a statement regarding the upcoming award show.

 "The Big Machine Label Group and Dick Clark Productions announce that they have come to terms on a licensing agreement that approves their artists' performances to stream post show and for re-broadcast on mutually approved platforms," Big Machine Label Group said in a statement on Monday.
 "This includes the upcoming American Music Awards performances."